 Now I’m sure that a lot of the travel bloggers that advocate travel insurance genuinely believe in its value and necessity.
 Many probably purchase it for themselves whenever they go on a trip.

-But can it really be so simple, that every single traveller should safeguard himself with travel insurance, regardless of his personal circumstances and the nature of the trip in question?
+But can it be right to make the blanket assumption that every single traveller should safeguard himself with travel insurance, regardless of his personal circumstances, experience level and the nature of the trip in question?

 Research by ABTA (Association of British Travel Agents) revealed that in 2017 about 22% of UK tourists admitted to travelling while completely uninsured.

-Obviously, there is a certain subset of travellers that isn’t convinced it would benefit from having travel insurance coverage while abroad.
+Obviously, there is a certain subset of travellers that aren't convinced they would benefit from having travel insurance coverage while abroad.
 And maybe they’re right.
-Maybe they’re wrong.

 Unfortunately, the answer to the question of whether or not you should buy travel insurance isn’t always an unequivocal “yes”.

-In this guide to travel insurance we’re going look at both sides of the travel insurance debate to help you decide whether you should take out a policy or forego insurance entirely on your next trip.
+In this guide to travel insurance we’re going to carefully examine both sides of the travel insurance debate to help you decide whether you should take out a policy or forego insurance entirely on your next trip.

-But before we examine some of the most popular arguments for and against buying travel insurance, I want to briefly go over what it is and how it works.
+But before we examine some of the most popular arguments for and against buying travel insurance, I want to briefly go over what travel insurance is and how it works.

 Travel insurance is like most other kinds of insurance.
 You pay a premium (fee) to a travel insurance provider, who in exchange agrees to pay you financial compensation for certain mishaps or misfortunes that might befall you when you travel.